Cooperation can be complex;

 Where to start

-The exact shape of the future orientation of cohesion policy and Interreg will continue to be defined in ongoing political and policy-based discussions in the coming months.
+The exact shape of the future orientation of cohesion policy and Interreg will continue to be defined in ongoing political and policy-based discussions during 2026.

 What we are working on